 As a strong supporter of children learning through play, I want to share with you the Top 3 Benefits of learning through play.

-These were some of the pretend play scenarios I loved playing as a child and now I get to watch my kids do the same.
+These were some of the pretend play scenarios I loved playing as a child and now I’ve had the privilege of watching my own kids do the same.

-On the surface, play is very simple and many people have a hard time seeing it more as something kids to do entertain themselves.
+On the surface, play is very simple and many people have a hard time seeing it more as something kids do to keep themselves entertained.

 For example, an 18 month old will pretend to feed a doll or cover a teddy bear with a blanket so the bear can go to sleep.